 Project Concept

 The team’s Virtual Backdrop project will eliminate the need to spend hours at the Driver’s License Station waiting for other driver’s license staff to take photos.
 It does this by creating a professional grade driver's license photo using a picture from a cell phone.
-Benefits to this project include reduced costs in DMV staff, decreased time spent at the DMV, and a license photo you are proud to have.
+Benefits to this project include reduced costs in Department of Transportation (DOT) staff, decreased time spent at the DOT, and a license photo you are proud to have.
 Virtual Backdrop will let you take advantage of this by taking your photo, removing the background and allowing you to choose your favorite photo before you even step into the Driver’s License Station.
 Several attempts have been made at this concept in the past, but the main drawback to many of the alternatives is that hair is often cropped out of the picture.